Hero

 • 2x 700mA 3.3V LDO Regulators

-• LDO2 is user controlled & auto-shuts down in deep sleep
+• LDO2 is user controlled + auto-shutdown in deep-sleep

 • 2x STEMMA QT connectors, 1 on LDO1 and 1 on LDO2 !